 Luke Cage’s job is going to be to get up in your opponent’s face, tanking attacks, and simply not dying.
 He has the same Bodyguard variant as Black Dwarf that works off nearby enemies rather than nearby allies, and between his wound-reducing Unbreakable Skin and his slightly better than average Physical defense he can probably take a fair amount of abuse.
 With Doctor Strange nearby to use Hoggoth’s Hoary Wisdom and heal him up now and then he’s going to be unbeatable, although it’s going to cost Strange a fair amount of Power.
 Cage can dish out damage fairly well, and his appropriately named Sweet Christmas spender will toss around Slow and Stun conditions.
 He may need some help getting into position but again Dr Strange can help with that too.
 Grade: B (in Defenders A-)

-Spider-Man (the original flavor.
-Don’t know yet if Amazing will be included) is, like Hulk, meh.
+Spider-Man (the original, non-Amazing flavor) is, like Hulk, meh.
 It hurts me to type those words but again, his cost is just too darn high for what you get.
 He has very good board control abilities that allow him to move enemies around the board fairly easily (although it’s costly to do so), and his Spider-Sense may help keep him alive but overall that’s about it.
 Compare his card to Daredevil above and Peter just comes up short, a victim of being early in the design process.
 Even AMG recognizes this with a second Spider-Man coming out very soon.
 Sorry tiger, you don’t hit the jackpot.
 Grade: C+

 Wolverine claims to be the best there is at what he does, and that may be right.
 He’s essentially a budget Hulk – his Healing Factor gives him effectively more Stamina, and he may spike to higher damage output when factoring in his Pierce effect, his Wild Rage, and the titular The Best At What I Do superpower.
 Wolverine is going to get up in the mix and wreck people.
 He and Valkyrie share a similar role but he’s definitely more survivable.
 His only real drawback is that Wild Rage prevents him from doing anything with objectives when Wolverine is on his injured side, which could be a real problem on a low model count team where you need all hands on deck.
 Grade: A-